The Hilltopper Classic

 -I am neither ungenerous nor generous with speaks.
 I think I do a decent job of donning what you deserve.

 -That said, if you’re an asshole I will substantially dock your speaks.
-If you can’t control your round without being disrespectful there is something wrong.
+If you can’t control your round without being condescending there is something wrong.

 -If you are an experienced debater and you choose to make it unnecessarily difficult for a novice or someone who clearly has less experience to learn something from the round, I will dock your speaks.
 Win the round without discouraging novices to continue debating or going completely over their head with material and inhibiting them from taking anything away from the round.
 That's hard to watch and I am not about it.